Email the Author

 About the Book

-In modern Kenya, according to Kenyan and other media reports about them, lynchings are virtually never by hanging (a favored method, rather, of suicides), they are never unambiguously with racial motivation (virtually all are black-on-black, they are never white-on-black), they may very rarely if ever be motivated by victims' sexual orientation or gender identity (which today, were it otherwise, the world would very likely become aware).
+In modern Kenya, according to Kenyan and other media reports about them, lynchings are virtually never by hanging (a favored method, rather, of suicides); they are never unambiguously with racial motivation (being virtually all black-on-black, never white-on-black); they are rarely, if ever, motivated by victims' sexual orientation or gender identity (which today, were the fact otherwise, the world would very likely have become aware).

-What lynchings in Kenya are, again according to Kenyan and other media reports, is common, savage, for numerous alleged reasons, rarely prosecuted, with inequitable access to basic resources as one apparent contributing cause, a major human rights scandal, and likely, while they continue so, to hinder Kenya's development.
-What they nevertheless are as well, given what both America and Kenya see as higher security and other priorities (as reflected, for America, by far less than careful, compelling note of them in decades of USDOS Kenya country reports on human rights practices), is no compelling human rights problem.
-What their comparatively high numbers from ca. 1992 appear to be (as compared with annual numbers from America's recorded lynchings history), in significant part, is an historically-shaped concomitant of Kenya's political instability, larceny and violent crime rates, and societal anxiety, insecurity, and fear concerning the same.
+What lynchings in Kenya are—again, according to Kenyan and other media reports—is common, savage, for numerous alleged reasons, rarely prosecuted, with inequitable access to basic resources as one apparent contributing cause, a major human rights scandal, and, as long as they continue, liable to hinder Kenya's development.
+What they nevertheless are as well, given what both America and Kenya see as higher security and other priorities, is no compelling human rights problem.
+What their high reported numbers from ca. 1992 to the present appear to be, in significant part, is an historically-shaped concomitant of Kenya's political instability, various larceny and violent crime rates, and societal anxiety, insecurity, and fear concerning the same (e.g., 508 "mob violence and vigilante action" killings reported for 1993 by the US Department of State; 543 "mob (in)justice" killings for 2011 by the Kenya Police Service; 473 "mob retribution" deaths reported for 2019 by RUSI Nairobi).

-Lynchings in Modern Kenya, then, is a book of three conferences papers, a postscript, and several addenda that establish or suggest all of the above with regard to mob justice murder in today's Kenya.
-In being greatly concerned about and condemning these killings, it is activist Christian anthropology, paying attention to contexts, doing description from mostly Kenyan media materials, doing analysis to try to understand, not refraining from Christian-biblical value judgments of manifest evils.
+The book is context, description, and analysis of Kenyan lynchings that may average even more than 500 annually for 1992-2025, and thus even as many as 17,000 for that thirty-four-year period.
+In being greatly concerned about and condemning these killings, it is activist Christian anthropology, paying attention to contexts, doing description from mostly Kenyan media materials, doing analysis to try to understand, but not refraining from Christian-biblical value judgments of what it deems manifest evils.

-Much of the book is supported in what it says by a linked Kenya Lynchings Database (KLD) of digitized media materials.
-These materials now concern, in the book's updated February 2024 version, over 3,100 reported lynched persons for Kenya for the years ca. 1980-2023, organized in a file directory and on/with an accompanying spreadsheet.
-The spreadsheet, while still highly incomplete, is yet a start toward a valuable analytical tool for the (further) study of Kenyan lynchings; and while the more than 3,100 lynching victims represent but a fraction (likely well less than a third?) of the total number of Kenya's lynching victims since ca. 1980, it is yet a start toward recording a more complete number and raising international awareness of a horrific, continuing human rights problem in Kenya and beyond.
-(The book also references mob retribution killing and incident statistics from RUSI Nairobi that would have at least 2,095 Kenyan lynchings for just the five years 2019-2023.)
+The KLD is organized in a file directory and on an accompanying spreadsheet.
+The spreadsheet, while still highly incomplete, is yet a start toward a valuable analytical tool for the further study of Kenyan lynchings; and while the more than 3,430 lynching victims represent but a fraction (likely well less than a third?) of the total number of Kenya's lynching victims since ca. 1980, it is yet a start toward recording a more complete number and raising international awareness of a horrific, continuing Kenyan human rights problem.

 About the Author